Contents

 Overview

-DataSet represents a subset of the entire database, cached on your machine without a
+DataSet.
+The DataSet represents a subset of the entire database, cached on your machine

-update the database with changes you've made to the DataSet, and update the DataSet
+parent database, update the database with changes you've made to the DataSet, and update

-a robust subset of the database, capturing not just a few rows from a single table,
+DataSet must be a robust subset of the database, capturing not just a few rows from a

 DataTable objects.